-Then either add your survey to another portal module (Choice, Chained or Root) or create a Root portal module dedicated to the survey:
+Add the survey to an existing Portal Module (Choice, Chained or Root) or create a New Root Module dedicated for the survey:

-Once that is configured, make sure you have the right Root portal module on the applicable connection profile in Policies and Access Control $\rightarrow$ Connection Profiles $\rightarrow$ Name of the profile $\rightarrow$ Root Portal Module.
+In "Policies and Access Control $\rightarrow$ Connection Profiles $\rightarrow$ Name of the profile", ensure the correct "Root Portal Module" is selected.

 14.2.4.
-Exploring the collected data
+Explore the collected data

-All the data that is collected in the example survey will be stored in a table named survey\survey1.
-You can create Dynamic Reports on your survey tables via /usr/local/pf/conf/report.conf.
-Here is an example for the survey created above:
+The data collected from the example survey is stored in the survey\survey1 database table.
+Create a Report for the survey in /usr/local/pf/conf/report.conf and add the following parameters: